 Hayes is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Virginia.
 With a population of 15,853 people and four constituent neighborhoods, Hayes is the 52nd largest community in Virginia.

 Hayes is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Hayes is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Hayes who work in sales jobs (12.79%), office and administrative support (12.16%), and management occupations (9.66%).
+Overall, Hayes is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Hayes who work in sales jobs (13.78%), office and administrative support (13.28%), and management occupations (10.06%).

-One of the nice things about Hayes is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Hayes is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The most common language spoken in Hayes is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and French.